geotools/geotools/docs/user/welcome/upgrade.rst

 JavaEE to JakartaEE Migration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GeoTools 35.x has from JavaEE to JakarataEE reflecting the transition of this technology form Oracle to the Eclipse Foundation.
-Jakarata version mangement is provided by `platform-dependencies/pom.xml` import.
+GeoTools 35.x has upgraded from JavaEE to JakartaEE reflecting the transition of this technology from Oracle to the Eclipse Foundation.
+Jakarta version mangement is provided by `platform-dependencies/pom.xml` import.

 BEFORE: